alphagov/smart-answers/README.md

 ## Technical documentation

-This is a Ruby on Rails application that both contains and serves the Smart Answers stored in this repository.
-Smart Answers are presented to public users.
+This is a Ruby on Rails application that contains:

+* A Rails application to serve Smart Answers
+* A DSL for creating Smart Answers
+* The Smart Answers that appear on GOV.UK

 **NOTE.** This application doesn't use a database.